Liposuction vs CoolSculpting – Which is Best?

 Not all fats in the body are the same and every individual’s body stores fat a little differently.
 In fact, more and more research has shown that gender, age, and hormones can play large parts in the type and location that your body stores fat.

 There are different types of fat that each have a unique molecular structure and impact on the body’s overall health.
-Brown fat, subcutaneous white fat, beige fat, and visceral fat are the main types of fat.
+Deep, superficial and intraabdominal fat are the main types of fat.

 Visceral fat and subcutaneous fat are the two categories that describe the location fat is stored on the body.